-Specifically, there is one scenario where such an Al Vision top-level view is decisive: when there is the potential of a true business disruption via Al. Industries, such as finance and insurance, healthcare, automotive/mobility or media - to name a few - clearly have such exposed domains, which aggressive disruptors are trying to exploit.
-Addressing such a fundamental business model challenge via Al requires a separate approach, as it is rarely derived bottom-up from individual use cases.
+Specifically, there is one scenario where such an AI Vision top-level view is decisive: when there is the potential of a true business disruption via AI.
+Industries, such as finance and insurance, healthcare, automotive/mobility or media - to name a few - clearly have such exposed domains, which aggressive disruptors are trying to exploit.
+Addressing such a fundamental business model challenge via AI requires a separate approach, as it is rarely derived bottom-up from individual use cases.

 Finally, companies are at drastically diverse levels of AI maturity.
-We at appliedAI have developed a comprehensive AI Maturity Assessment, based on an efficient online survey, that allows companies to quickly assess themselves regarding AI.
-It covers all the elements of the AI Strategy House (see sidebar).
+We at appliedAI have developed a comprehensive AI Maturity ments of the AI Strategy House (see sidebar).